 - The potential for workers’ compensation claims and how to resolve them

-How a PEO can help
+How an HR Partner can help

 To give you greater confidence that your business liabilities are being managed well, one of the best things you can do is work with an HR partner like a Professional Employer Organization (PEO).
 A PEO acts as a co-employer.
-This means that not only do they take on much of your most time-consuming HR work, they also shoulder a good portion of your business liability.
+This means not only do they take on your most time-consuming HR work, they also shoulder a good portion of your business liability.

 As an HR partner, a PEO is equipped with the capacity to handle the HR administrative load and the expertise to ensure your business is in compliance.
 Instead of worrying about keeping up with laws and regulations, a PEO assumes that responsibility for you.
 They help you manage workplace and employee-related concerns effectively and can consult with you on legal questions or issues.
 They can also do much of the legwork of researching, setting up, and administering the best benefits plan for your business.
 The co-employment business model means they’re invested in the success of your business and want to ensure that your workplace runs smoothly and your employees are well cared for.

 Outsourcing HR to a PEO doesn’t mean that you don’t need your existing HR team anymore.
 Rather, the PEO can step in when they’re needed and offer knowledge and expertise wherever there’s a gap to fill.
-They can play a supportive role or take the lead however you see fit.
+They can play a supportive role or take the lead—however you see fit.

 When you outsource HR to a full-service PEO, and—by extension—share business liabilities with them, you and your team can spend more time on the strategies and work that will help your business grow and evolve.